meganmurphh/Megan-Murphy/page6.md

 # Work that I'm Most Proud of

 I still amaze myself at what I am able to do with a computer, especially since my mind was set on the fact that IT was going to be too hard for me.
-The following block of code is from a python project that I have submitted for my IT 1040 class:
+The following block of code is from a python project that reads a `.txt` file and generates data from the file.
 ```
 def calc_sum(filepath, fp):
     sum = 0